 “Clearly, those are the ones you want to work on first,” said Vilbas.

-When the audits begin, each reviewer—pro bono lawyers and volunteer law students—would comb through the DA and law-enforcement files to learn about all of the evidence.
-In trying to determine if something was disclosed or not, reviewers would compare the state’s files with what came out in court.
-Maybe they could also use defense lawyers’ files for the comparison, said Vilbas.
+When the audit begins, each reviewer—pro bono lawyers and volunteer law students—will comb through the files of the D.A.’s office and law enforcement to learn about all the evidence.
+In trying to determine whether or not something was disclosed, reviewers will compare the state’s files with what came out in court.
+They might also use defense lawyers’ files for the comparison, said Vilbas.